 The Potter and the Clay

-1The word which came to Jeremiah from the Lord saying, 2“Arise and go down to the potter’s house, and there I will announce My words to you.”
-3Then I went down to the potter’s house, and there he was, making something on the wheel.
-4But the vessel that he was making of clay was spoiled in the hand of the potter; so he remade it into another vessel, as it pleased the potter to make.
+1The word which came to Jeremiah from the Lord: 2“Arise and go down to the potter’s house, and there I will make you hear My words.”
+3Then I went down to the potter’s house, and saw that he was working at the wheel.
+4But the vessel that he was making from clay was spoiled by the potter’s hand; so he made it over, reworking it and making it into another pot that seemed good to him.

 13“Therefore thus says the Lord,